crispreview/crispreview.github.io/_posts/2024-11-13-Wheat-Crunchies-Spicy-Tomato.markdown

 They're also really crunchy.
 It would be annoying if they weren't.
 If they were called 'Wheat Crunchies' and were chewy then I don't think this review would be anywhere near as positive.

-I'm not sure there's much else to say here.
-They're a solid crisp.
+I'm not sure there's much else to say here

 <img style="max-height:50vh" src="/assets/images/wcst.jpg" alt="Wheat Crunchies - Spicy Tomato"/>